sahusk1968/ai-ml-capstone-project/README.md

 # Santosh Sahu
 # AI-ML-capstone-project
+**Overview**
+This capstone project is the culmination of the Professional Certificate in Machine Learning and Artificial Intelligence.
+It demonstrates the ability to apply machine learning (ML) and artificial intelligence (AI) techniques to solve a real-world problem.
+The project integrates the entire ML pipeline — from problem framing and data preparation to model building, evaluation, and deployment — showcasing practical expertise in developing AI-driven solutions.

 **Project Goals**
-Problem Identification: Define a real-world challenge that can be addressed using AI/ML.
+•	Define and structure a real-world problem that can be addressed using ML/AI.
-Data Pipeline: Gather, clean, and preprocess structured or unstructured data for modeling.
+•	Collect, clean, and preprocess relevant data for modeling.
-Model Development: Train, validate, and optimize machine learning models.
-Performance Evaluation: Use metrics such as accuracy, precision, recall, F1-score, and AUC-ROC to assess model effectiveness.
-Deployment: Package the trained model into an application (API, web app, or dashboard) for real-world use.
-Scalability & Ethics: Ensure the solution is scalable, interpretable, and developed responsibly.
+•	Experiment with different machine learning algorithms and select the most effective approach.
+•	Evaluate model performance using appropriate metrics.
+•	Communicate findings and insights in a clear, professional manner.
+•	(Optional) Deploy the solution for practical use.

 **Key Technologies Used**
-**Programming & Tools**
-Python (core language for ML & AI)
-Jupyter Notebook for experimentation and documentation Git/GitHub for version control
+•	Programming Language: Python
+•	Data Analysis & Visualization: Pandas, NumPy, Matplotlib, Seaborn
+•	Machine Learning: Scikit-learn
+•	Deep Learning (if applicable): TensorFlow / Keras / PyTorch
+•	Model Deployment (if applicable): Flask / FastAPI / Streamlit
+•	Version Control & Collaboration: Git, GitHub
+•	Development Environment: Jupyter Notebook / Google Colab

 **Machine Learning & AI Frameworks** scikit-learn – classical ML algorithms and preprocessing